-Impact Management Actions Responsible person Method of implementation Timeframe for implementati on Responsible party for monitoring Evidence compliance of If the ESA observes non-compliance that requires a "stop work" order, the ECO must immediately be informed and will request the holder of the EA to issue such an order if necessary.
+Impact Management Actions Responsible person Method o implementation Timeframe for implementa on Responsible party for monitoring Evidence of compliance If the ESA observes non-compliance that requires a "stop work" order, the ECO must immediately be informed and will request the holder of the EA to issue such an order if necessary.
 The ESA must remain employed until all rehabilitation measures are completed.